tadeaspetak/santa/README.md

 First of, download the app from [https://github.com/tadeaspetak/santa/releases/latest](https://github.com/tadeaspetak/santa/releases/latest).

 > ⚠️ If you're on Mac, make the file executable with `chmod +x santa-mac`.
-When running, you'll have to override the security check (click the ❔) and allow the app to run.
+When running, you'll have to override the security check and allow the app to run (click the ❔).

 Run the `init` command from your terminal, like `./santa-mac init`.
 This command will help you with the basic setup: